spilman6/courses/pages/modern-javascript/assignments/final-project.md

 2. Create API routes for the following:

-    - `/api/v1/menu` - This route should return a JSON object that contains the menu items for the food truck.
+    - `GET /api/v1/menu` - This route should return a JSON object that contains the menu items for the food truck.
 The menu should contain at least 5 items, and each item should have a name, description, price, and url for an image.

-    - `/api/v1/events` - This route should return a JSON object that contains the events for the food truck.
+    - `GET /api/v1/events` - This route should return a JSON object that contains the events for the food truck.
 The events should contain at least 5 items, and each item should have a name, location, date, and time.

+	- `GET api/v1/menu/:id` - This route should return a JSON object that contains the menu item with the specified id.

+	- `GET /api/v1/events/:id` - This route should return a JSON object that contains the event with the specified id.

+	- `POST /api/v1/menu` - This route should add a new menu item to the database.
+The request body should contain the name, description, price, and image URL for the new menu item.

+	- `POST /api/v1/events` - This route should add a new event to the database.
+The request body should contain the name, location, date, and time for the new event.

 3. For the front-end, create routes for the following pages: